oweb36/mws-docs/Characters/Air Conditioners/ToshySMUT.md

 If skin color matters, ToshySMUT is white.

+ToshySMUT has a RBC-AX32U(W)-E and RBC-AMS51E-EN installed in him.
+This means that he has wireless and wired controls.
+You don't need a remote, but he can receive one.

 ## Personality

 He is rude and smutty, but not bad.
 He just doesn't know how to express himself nicely.
 He is just a poor misunderstood soul, who is trying to be nice but people take him as a rude person.